melezhik/jam/README.md

 In other words pjam is a wrapper around pinto client to create distribution archive of [perl](http://www.perl.org/) applications from source code using pinto.

+Pjam consists of two parts:
+- pjam client allowing you to create distribution archive from source code using pinto
+- pjam server - web interface to pjam client allowing you to make some actions remotely ( limited pjam client api )

+The explanation below will be connected to pjam client, for pjam server info see wiki pages.

 # prerequisites
 - pinto client should be installed and pjam should run on the same environment as pinto does.